-In this qualification you’ll explore human systems of thought and practice, both ‘secular’ and ‘religious’, in ways which allow you to engage with wide-ranging and often controversial issues affecting different cultures and societies.
-You’ll investigate a wide range of current questions and themes in these disciplines from both historical and contemporary perspectives.
-This includes the ethics of war, political justice, multiculturalism, religious nationalisms, the ‘sanctity of life’ and pilgrimage.
-In engaging with the core disciplines of religious studies and philosophy, you’ll develop critical skills and expertise in a range of key approaches and methodologies.
+This qualification explores human systems of thought and practice, both ‘secular’ and ‘religious’, in ways which allow you to engage with wide-ranging and often controversial issues and challenges affecting different cultures and societies across Africa, the Americas, Asia and Europe.
+You’ll investigate current questions and themes from both historical and contemporary perspectives.
+This includes the ethics of war, political justice, race and colonialism, health and ageing, religious nationalisms, the ‘sanctity of life’ and human relationships with the environment.
+In engaging with religious studies and philosophy, you’ll develop critical skills and expertise across a range of key approaches and methodologies.

-No formal entry requirements.
-If you are new to study or to the OU we recommend that you start with a course at Level 1.
+If you’re new to study or to the OU, it is recommended that you start with a course at Level 1.

 October, February